Benzhaomin/Shuffle/README.md

 - basic run with default settings ($1000 capital, $100 pot, 10 rounds): `python main.py`
 - track bets of a strategy: `python main.py --log DEBUG 2>&1 | grep RandomStrategy | grep '\[player\]'`
 - track rounds of a strategy: `python main.py --log DEBUG 2>&1 | grep LowestStrategy | grep '\[round\]'`

+# License

+> Shuffle, a simple Python 3 program to simulate outcomes of a shuffle game.
+> Copyright (C) 2015 Benjamin Maisonnas

+> This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+> You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/gpl-3.0.en.html>.